IBM watsonx Assistant Virtual Agent

-IBM watsonx Assistant is a next-gen conversational AI solution—it that empowers a broader audience that includes non-technical business users, anyone in your organization to effortlessly build generative AI Assistants that drive deliver frictionless self-service experiences to customers across any device or channel, help boost employee productivity, and scale across your business.
+IBM watsonx Assistant is a next-gen conversational AI solution that empowers anyone in your organization to effortlessly build generative AI Assistants that deliver frictionless self-service experiences to customers across any device or channel, help boost employee productivity, and scale across your business.

 Powerful customer service chatbots increase sales with quick and accurate answers while saving contact center budget.